Eadgyth/Programming-Editor/docs/Help.md

 API contained in the JDK.
 As of Java 11 JREs are only available in conjunction with a JDK anyway.
 <p>
-It is further important to note that the built-in commands to run code from within the editor basically work in the same way as if commands are run from the command line or terminal.
-This means, that the computer must be set up accordingly:<br><b>The executables of a language must be installed and the paths to them set permanently as PATH system (environment) variables.</b>
+It is further important to note that the built-in commands to run C#, Python an R assume that the pathx to the executables are set as PATH system (environment) variables.</b>
 <p>
+Running code (and comiling) code using the built-in function requires UTF-8 encoded files for reliable output as of vs.1.2.1.
+The editor can open files with legacy encodings (the system default used as fallback, or a fallback encoding can be selected in the File menu before opening a file).
+Files may be converted to UTF-8 (and reverted to the original encoding).
 See also
 <a href="https://github.com/Eadgyth/Programming-Editor/blob/master/README.md">
 README</a>